section-engineering-education/engineering-education/content/articles/transitioning-from-bootstrap-to-semantic-ui-react/index.md

 #### Design Flaws and Limitations of Bootstrap

-Bootstrap, however popular and widely used has some flaws and limitations and we will discuss each of them.
+Bootstrap, however, popular and widely used has some flaws and limitations and we will discuss each of them.

 1. Bootstrap Icon package is inferior to other modern design libraries, e.g. Semantic-UI react.
 2. Bootstrap elements and components are generic and easily recognizable thereby producing similar websites.